discdiver/pachy-vid/example.md

 <img src="./camera.svg">

-In this example you'll use Pachyderm to take one or more video files and split them into individual frames using the cv2 library.
-Although it requires little code, this program is pretty cool.
-With this example running, getting individual frames from videos is a piece of cake.
+In this example you'll use Pachyderm to take one or more video files and split them into individual frames using the opencv library.
+With this example running, getting individual image frames from videos is a piece of cake.

+As part of this example we'll introduce you to some of the Pachyderm Dashboard's features.
+The Dashboard is part of the Pachyderm Enterprise Edition.
+Everyone gets a token for a two-week free trial of the Enterprise Edition.
+Talk to [sales](mailto:sales@pachyderm.io) when you're ready to upgrade to Enterprise.

 Pachyderm quickly processes multiple videos simultaneously through parallelization.
-Additionally, when videos are added, the pipeline runs automatically, outputting nicely organized frames for your videos.
-Then you'll have pictures you can put on coffee mugs and calendars.
+Additionally, when videos are added, the Pachyderm pipeline runs automatically, outputting frames as .jpg files in a folder for each video.
+After this project you'll have pictures you can put on coffee mugs and calendars for your friends in no time :).

  Let's get started!

 ## Prerequisites
 This example assumes you have Pachyderm running locally.
 Check out the [Local Installation instructions](https://pachyderm.readthedocs.io/en/stable/getting_started/local_installation.html) if you haven’t istalled pachyderm.

 This example also assumes you have done the [Beginner Tutorial](https://pachyderm.readthedocs.io/en/stable/getting_started/beginner_tutorial.html).
-You don't have to have completed it, but this guide won't explain what's going on in the level of detail that guide does.
+You don't have to have completed it, but this guide won't explain what's going on in the level of detail that the Beginner Tutorial does.

-## Step 1: Create a Pachyderm Repo
+## Step 1: Create a Pachyderm repo

 ``` pachctl create-repo videos